flapan/templating/README.md

 # templating
-Getting acquainted with html templates in Go
+This is etting acquainted with html templates in Go